 The Cluster Controller (CC) service must run on a host machine that has network connectivity to the host machines running the Node Controllers (NCs) and to the host machine for the CLC.
 CCs gather information about a set of NCs and schedules virtual machine (VM) execution on specific NCs.
 All NCs associated with a single CC must be in the same subnet.

 The Storage Controller (SC) service provides functionality similar to Amazon Elastic Block Store (Amazon EBS).
 The SC can interface with various storage systems.
 Elastic block storage exports storage volumes that can be attached by a VM and mounted or accessed as a raw block device.
 EBS volumes can persist past VM termination and are commonly used to store persistent data.
 An EBS volume cannot be shared between multiple VMs at once and can be accessed only within the same availability zone in which the VM is running.
 Users can create snapshots from EBS volumes.
 Snapshots are stored by the OSG and made available across availability zones.
-Eucalyptus with SAN support provides the ability to use your enterprise-grade SAN devices to host EBS storage within a Eucalyptus cloud.

 The Node Controller (NC) service runs on any machine that hosts VM instances.
 The NC controls VM activities, including the execution, inspection, and termination of VM instances.
 It also fetches and maintains a local cache of instance images, and it queries and controls the system software (host OS and the hypervisor) in response to queries and control requests from the CC.